Walskaar/FloppyNetwork/README.md

 # Floppy Network
-Make pure textfiles and move them to a floppy disc with the use of Pandoc and terminal commands in a python script.
+Make pure textfiles of websites and move them to a floppy disc with the use of Pandoc and terminal commands all in a python script.

 "Never underestimate the bandwidth of a station wagon full of floppy discs hurtling down the highway."

 More info about Pandoc
 http://pandoc.org/

-Use a USB Floppy Drive, find some here http://www.ebay.com/bhp/usb-floppy-drive
+Best option is to use USB Floppy Drive, you find some here as option. http://www.ebay.com/bhp/usb-floppy-drive